pmahnke/mahnke-cocktails/recipe_processed/chilcano.md

     },
     {
       "@type": "HowToStep",
+      "text": "- Special Prep: "
+    },
+    {
+      "@type": "HowToStep",
-      "text": "- Special Prep: Measure everything bar the soda into a tall glass, add ice and stir to combine.
-Top up with soda to taste, and serve"
+      "text": "    - Measure everything bar the soda into a tall glass, add ice and stir to combine.
+Top up with soda to taste, and serve."
+    },
+    {
+      "@type": "HowToStep",
+      "text": "    - You can use Ginger cordial or Stone’s Ginger wine to replace the ginger syrup."
     }
     ],
   "recipeYield": "1 cocktail",